skyvers/skyve-dev-guide/_pages/geospatial.md

 </map>
 ```

-Because map-based interactions are currently only supported via the `desktop` rendering mode, specifying the `uxui` limit for `desktop` mode means this menu option will not be available for other renders (as is appropriate).
+Because map-based interactions are currently only supported via the `desktop` rendering mode (i.e the SmartClient renderer), specifying the `desktop` `uxui` menu option means the map will not be available for other renders (as is appropriate).

 The `geometryBinding` parameter specifies which document attribute is being displayed.
 In the above example, the map will display `geometry` data for the *location* attribute of the *Staff* document.